Art Teacher Courses, Training and Degree Programs

 Training programs for potential art teachers combine art history and technique with the principles of education.
 Classes in learning theory, teaching practices, curriculum planning and a wide range of artistic mediums are only part of the preparation for art teachers.
 Most programs also require a teaching practicum, and most states require teachers of any subject to pass subject-matter competency exams.

-List of Art Teaching Courses and Training Options
+List of Art Education Courses

 Foundations of Education